 Many a time, addiction treatment requires some degree of coercion and assistance to initiate the treatment.
 Not all coercive measures need to be perceived as autonomy infringement; rather, some degree of coercion can be interpreted as a means to ensure good care (16).
 This stipulation goes wrong when the treatment programs are not rights-based, and ethical principles of beneficence and non-malfeasance are violated.
 In many instances, the rights of individuals admitted involuntarily are violated further in the treatment facilities.
 In fact, involuntary medical treatments were regarded as the cause of repeated human rights violations in the world (17).
-Our findings suggest the same, individuals who are admitted involuntary face more physical and mental torture.
+Our findings suggest the same, individuals who are admitted involuntarily face more physical and mental torture.
 Those resisting to continue on the treatment were often locked up, physically and verbally abused, and denied any kind of communication to the outside world.
-Most of the addiction treatment facilities providing inpatient services in India do not allow patients to keep their mobile phonesinternet access and allow limited communication with their family or friends.
+Most of the addiction treatment facilities providing inpatient services in India do not permit patients to keep their mobile phones or provide internet access and allow only limited communication with their family or friends.
 In many instances, communication is supervised by the staff.
 There are several valid reasons for not allowing mobile phones in treatment centres.
 For example, mobile phones can be used to obtain substances, and it can distract clients from their treatment program involvement (18).
 At the same time, our findings indicate that not allowing clients to communicate with their families or friends privately prevents them from informing in case any ill-treatment occurs at the facility and increase the incidents of human rights violations in de-addiction and rehabilitation centres in the country.
 In this regard, the draft ‘Delhi Substance Use Disorder Treatment, Counselling and Rehabilitation Centres Rules, 2018’ mandates every centre applying for registration or license to give an undertaking that “The centre shall allow private interaction with family and provide communication to the patients under supervision of the authorized person of the centre” (19).

 The worst form of coercion in private addiction treatment facilities of India is the abduction of individuals from their homes to treatment centres.
 Such abductions are innocently disguised as assisted admissions or ‘interventions’.
 In contrary to all international standards and laws of the country, a team of staff from the rehab facility goes to an individual's house upon the request of his or her family member and shifts the person to the facility, mostly forcefully.
-Our study suggests that, in many instances, such forceful admissions take place without having a proper assessment and recommendation by qualified professionals.
+Treatment centres choosing night time or early morning to pick up individuals with SUDs also indicate such act as rather villainous than a professional intervention.
+Our study suggests that, in most instances, such forceful admissions take place without having a proper assessment and recommendation by qualified professionals.

 Physical and psychological abuse in the name of treatment